Micro SaaS: An Attainable Dream for the Regular Folk🔗

-Micro SaaS companies aim to build a devoted customer base by offering them the perfect solution for their pains and then capitalize on their devotion to drive sustainable and predictable growth.
-In that regard, the almost manic interest big shot SaaS companies show in increasing user numbers is non-existent in their little brothers.
-Customer retention comes to replace growth as the key goal for micro SaaS companies.
-This requires keeping a more personal communication with customers, removing friction as much as possible and being more accessible to them whenever they face a problem.
+Micro SaaS startups aim to build a devoted customer base by offering them the perfect solution for their pains.
+They then strive to attain sustainable and predictable growth rates by capitalizing on their customers' devotion.
+In that regard, the almost manic interest big shot SaaS businesses show in increasing user numbers is non-existent in their little brothers.

-Lacking funds and human resources to scale until they become sustainable businesses, micro SaaS companies have to leverage the SaaS ecosystem to solve their problems.
-Today, services like hosting, payment processing or email marketing are readily available in the market and all one has to do is pick and choose according to the needs of the business.
+Lacking funds and human resources to scale until they become sustainable businesses, micro SaaS startups have to leverage the SaaS ecosystem to solve their problems.
+Today, services like hosting, payment processing or email marketing are readily available in the market.
+All one has to do is pick and choose according to the needs of the business.

 2 - Pros of micro SaaS🔗

-Better fit for beginners: Because of the modest level of money involved, the pressure to succeed is not too big with micro Saas companies.
-Additionally, customer base is more tolerant towards mistakes as long as the effort is there to make up for them.
-Hence, inexperienced beginners have a chance to learn and grow with their business unlike SaaS giants where a single mistake can cost millions of dollars.
+The pressure to succeed is not too big with micro SaaS companies because of the modest amount of money involved.
+Additionally, micro SaaS customers tend to be more tolerant of mistakes as long as the effort is there to make up for them.
+Hence, inexperienced beginners have a chance to learn and grow with their business, unlike SaaS giants, where a single mistake can cost millions of dollars.

-Greater autonomy: Some micro SaaS projects start as side hustles and only turn into full-time jobs when they prove their worth.
-A slowly growing micro SaaS business that generates enough income can save an entrepreneur from his office job and afford him flexible work hours and more freedom as to wherever he wants to live and work.
+Some micro SaaS projects start as side hustles and only become full-time jobs when they prove their worth.
+A slowly growing micro SaaS business that generates enough income can save an entrepreneur from his office job, affording him flexible work hours and more freedom as to wherever he wants to live and work.
 It may even serve as passive income since it won’t demand frantic attention to every detail like bigger SaaS projects.

 3 - Cons of micro SaaS🔗

-Limited revenue potential: Lack of exponential growth means that it is unlikely for a micro SaaS to reach the heights some SaaS giants have scaled.
-Still, there are many examples that have reached five- or six-figure MRRs, like SuperLemon and Storemapper, respectively.
+Lack of exponential growth means that it is unlikely for a micro SaaS to reach the heights some SaaS giants have scaled.
+Still, there are many examples that have achieved five- or six-figure MRRs, like SuperLemon and Storemapper, respectively.